BrodyPinto/DATA345_Books_Database/README.md

 # DATA345_Books_Database
 Book Ratings Management System

 This project is a Python-based system for managing books, users, and ratings with database integration.
-It provides functionality to add, retrieve, and manage data using SQL for books, users, and their ratings, along with a set of automated tests to ensure reliability.
+It provides functionality to add, retrieve, and manage data using SQL for books, users, and their ratings, along with a set of unit tests to ensure reliability.

 Features: